Suitable Spaces for Shape Optimization: Optimization in shape spaces

-Now, we can specify the \emph{Riemannian shape Hessian}.
-It is based on the Riemannian connection $\nabla$ related to the Sobolev metric $g^1$.
-This Riemannian connection is given in Theorem \ref{theorem_covdervH1}.
+Next, we specify the \emph{Riemannian shape Hessian} \begin{rrev}with respect to the first Sobolev metric\end{rrev}.
+It is based on the Riemannian connection $\nabla$ related to the Sobolev metric $g^1$ \begin{rrev}given in one of the main theorems of this paper, Theorem~\ref{theorem_covdervH1}, as well as on the Riemannian shape gradient definition, Definition~\ref{definition_shapegradient}\end{rrev}.
 In analogy to \cite{Absil}, we can define the Riemannian shape Hessian as follows: